California Negligence Laws

 - The defendant had a duty (to either commit an act or refrain from committing an act)

-- The defendant breached this duty (was "negligent" in his or her duty)
+- The defendant breached this duty (was "negligent" in their duty)

 - The defendant's breach of duty caused the plaintiff's injury(ies)

-- The defendant's actions were the proximate cause of the injuries (in other words, the defendant should have foreseen the dangers of his or her action or inaction)
+- The defendant's actions were the proximate cause of the injuries (in other words, the breach of the defendant's duty sufficiently related to the cause of the plaintiff's injuries)

 California Negligence Laws at a Glance